Certification Courses for Coaches & Assistant Coaches

-In the Fall season, all teams will have one scheduled session during the week with a professional trainer from UK International Soccer.
-The trainer will become part of our region for 8 weeks, staying with host families.
+In the Fall season, all teams will have one scheduled session during the week with professional trainers from Challenger Sports.
+The trainers will become part of our region for 8 weeks, staying with host families.
 Any additional practices will be up to each team's coach to schedule.

 Challenger Sports has teamed up with Saugerties AYSO to bring you Mini Kickers, designed for children 2 - 4 years of age.

 Mini Kickers is an exciting program to teach your children basic soccer techniques as well as developing their social and physical literacy skills.
 The professional British coaches will ensure your children have a fantastic first Soccer experience!